MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 >[!NOTE]
 > Access to the Ceiling feature is limited to select partner accounts with valid business need.
 [Contact Support](https://go.microsoft.com/fwlink/?linkid=2038065) for questions.

 A ceiling describes the upper OS limit that the driver will be distributed to.
-Use this option when you want a driver to be offered at or below the listed operating system release only.
+Use this option when you want a driver to be offered at or below the listed operating system release.

 For example, if you select a Ceiling value of **RS3** (Windows 10, version 1709) your driver would never be offered to systems running RS4 (Windows 10, version 1803) or later.